 Unconscionable conduct is generally understood to mean conduct which is so harsh that it goes against good conscience.
 Under the Australian Consumer Law, businesses must not engage in unconscionable conduct, when dealing with other businesses or their customers

 Unconscionable conduct does not have a precise legal definition as it is a concept that has been developed on a case-by-case basis by courts over time.
-Nevertheless, unconscionable conduct is generally accepted to mean conduct which should not be done in good conscience.
-Unconscionable conduct is more than simply unfair or harsh – it must have an element of bad conscience.
+Conduct may be unconscionable if it is particularly harsh or oppressive.
+To be considered unconscionable, conduct it must be more than simply unfair—it must be against conscience as judged against the norms of society.

 Business behaviour may be deemed unconscionable if it is particularly harsh or oppressive, and is beyond hard commercial bargaining.